-IDP Education’s 1H20 result release achieved three goals.
-First it exceeded market forecasts by a considerable margin.
-Secondly, management provided some comfort that the risks presented to earnings from the spread of coronavirus and the Chinese government’s initiatives to contain it remain immaterial at this stage.
-Last, the result showed that the platform built by IDP over the last 3 years is delivering material competitive advantage.
-This has allowed it to continue growing student placement volumes to Australia from India, despite volumes from its largest market declining for the broader industry.
+IDP shrugs off coronavirus concerns to post another cracking result

+IDP Education’s (ASX: IEL) 1H20 result was warmly welcomed by the market.
+And why wouldn’t it be?
+The result surpassed all expectations, and brushed aside recent concerns about the effect of the coronavirus on company earnings.

+The result also showed that IDP’s platform is delivering a material competitive advantage, allowing the company to keep growing student placement volumes to Australia from India.

+For those not in the know, IDP Education is an international education organisation that offers student placement in Australia, New Zealand, the USA, UK, Ireland and Canada.

-Revenue grew 24.5% in the 6 month period, the fourth time in the last five 6 month periods revenue growth has exceed 20%.
-In constant currency, revenue grew 20%.
+In the 6-month period, company revenue grew 24.5 per cent, the fourth time in the last five 6-month periods revenue growth has exceeded 20 per cent.
+In constant currency, revenue grew 20 per cent.

-The strong revenue growth was driven by a rebound in IELTS test volume growth back to 11% after issues in the Punjab region temporarily impacted volume growth in 2H19.
-The growth in the average price per test also accelerated to 3% in constant currency as a result of price increases in Australia and India.
+The strong revenue growth was driven by a rebound in IELTS test volume growth back to 11 per cent after issues in the Punjab region temporarily impacted volume growth in 2H19.
+The growth in the average price per test also accelerated to 3 per cent in constant currency as a result of price increases in Australia and India.

-Student Placement volumes grew 30% yoy, with volumes placed to Australian universities maintaining their recent growth rate of around 10%, while multi-destination placements increased 52%.
-Despite cycling progressively larger numbers, IDP’s 52% volume growth was its strongest first half growth rate since 1H16.
+Student placement volumes grew 30 per cent year over year, with volumes placed to Australian universities maintaining their recent growth rate of around 10 per cent, while multi-destination placements increased 52 per cent.
+Despite cycling progressively larger numbers, IDP’s 52 per cent volume growth was its strongest first half growth rate since 1H16.

-The outlook for volume growth remains strong with forward indicators, such as a 41% increase in student applications during the period, providing evidence of the value of the company’s recent investment in its digital platform and capabilities is about to deliver accelerating benefits to growth for the student placements business.
-The 41% increase in application volumes is likely to translate into similar rates of placement volume growth in FY21 assuming no deterioration in acceptance rates.
-To put this in context, the highest rate of placement volume growth IDP has reported in the last 5 years was 34% in the 6 months to June 2019.
+The outlook for volume growth remains strong with forward indicators, such as a 41 per cent increase in student applications during the period, providing evidence of the value of the company’s recent investment in its digital platform and capabilities is about to deliver accelerating benefits to growth for the student placements business.
+The 41 per cent increase in application volumes is likely to translate into similar rates of placement volume growth in FY21 assuming no deterioration in acceptance rates.
+To put this in context, the highest rate of placement volume growth IDP has reported in the last 5 years was 34 per cent in the 6 months to June 2019.
 Applications volume growth is indicating an accelerating rate of growth in future periods off a higher base of volumes.

-The multi-destination part of the student placement business is likely to benefit from a relaxation of post study work rights in the UK from the start of the new school year in FY21.
+The multi-destination part of the student placement business is likely to benefit from a relaxation of post-study work rights in the UK from the start of the new school year in FY21.
 Brexit is also likely to stimulate the focus of UK universities in attracting students from IDP core markets as student volumes from EU countries decline as a result of the reinstated border.

 While some of the growth in UK placement volumes will be generated from substitution away from Australia by some students, the net impact will still be positive for IDP.

-Gross margins also increased from the shift in mix toward higher margin student placement revenues, combined with an increase margins in English language testing resulting from the price increases as well as lower operating costs as computer based testing gradually replaces higher cost paper tests.
+Gross margins also increased from the shift in mix toward higher margin student placement revenues, combined with an increase margins in English language testing resulting from the price increases as well as lower operating costs as computer-based testing gradually replaces higher cost paper tests.

-IDP demonstrated good operating leverage with overheads growing just 6% in constant currency.
-This turned 24% constant currency gross profit growth into 53% EBITDA growth.
+IDP demonstrated good operating leverage with overheads growing just 6 per cent in constant currency.
+This turned 24 per cent constant currency gross profit growth into 53 per cent EBITDA growth.

-The company reported continued strong revenue growth, increasing operating leverage resulting from falling unit costs and slowing overhead growth, while providing evidence that the pay off from the digital investment undertaken over the last few years is likely to materially accelerate in coming periods.
+The company reported continued strong revenue growth, increasing operating leverage resulting from falling unit costs and slowing overhead growth, while providing evidence that the payoff from the digital investment undertaken over the last few years is likely to materially accelerate in coming periods.